GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-01-20 04:47:02 IST
+This content is dynamically generated in Indian Time (IST): 2026-01-20 05:05:45 IST

 Current Weather in Coimbatore:
-Temperature: 18.32 °C
+Temperature: 20.88 °C
-Condition: few clouds
+Condition: mist